They all look the same, dress the same way, use the same facial expressions and body language but each will tell you he's 'doing his own thing' |

 The emotionless mask that men wear while listening allows them to feel in control of the situation, but does not mean men don't experience emotions.
 Brain scans reveal that men can feel emotion as strongly as women, but avoid showing it publicly.

-The key to mirroring a man's behaviour is in understanding that he doesn't use his face to signal his attitudes - he uses his body.
+The key to mirroring a man's behavior is in understanding that he doesn't use his face to signal his attitudes - he uses his body.
 Most women find it difficult to mirror an expressionless man but with males this is not required.
 If you're a woman, it means that you need to reduce your facial expressions so that you don't come across as overwhelming or intimidating.
 Most importantly, don't mirror what you think he might be feeling.
 That can be disastrous if you've got it wrong and you may be described as 'dizzy' or 'scatterbrained'.
 Women in business who listen with a more serious face are described by men as more intelligent, astute and sensible.

 When two people live together for a long time and have a good working relationship, they often begin to look alike.
 This is because they are constantly mirroring each other's facial expressions, which, over time, builds muscle definition in the same areas of the face.
 Even couples who don't look facially similar can appear similar in a photograph because they use the same smile.

 In 2000, psychologist Dr John Gottman of the University of Washington, Seattle, and his colleagues, discovered that marriages are more likely to fail when one partner not only does not mirror the other's expressions of happiness, but instead shows expressions of contempt.
-Instead, this opposite behaviour affects the smiling partner, even when they are not consciously aware of what is happening.
+Instead, this opposite behavior affects the smiling partner, even when they are not consciously aware of what is happening.

 The next time you attend a social function or go to a place where people meet and interact, notice the number of people who have taken the identical gestures and posture of the person with whom they're talking.
 Mirroring is the way one person tells another that he is in agreement with his ideas and attitudes.
 One is non-verbally saying to the other, 'As you can see, I think the same as you.'
 The person with the highest status often makes the first moves and the others copy, usually in pecking order.